-- Wyoming’s economy was bolstered by more than $2.2 million in 2012 from sales at the state’s farmers markets.
+- Wyoming’s economy was bolstered by more than $2.8 million in 2013 from sales at the state’s farmers. [vii]

 - At the Crescent City Farmers Market in New Orleans, 32% of Market shoppers spend money at nearby businesses, resulting in $3.2 million in projected gross receipts and an annual contribution of $151,621 to local sales tax revenue.

 - Boise, Idaho’s Capital City Public Market generated an estimated $4.5 million in economic activity for the local economy in 2011.

 So the next time you shop at your neighborhood farmers market, remember: not only are you appeasing your taste buds, but you’re giving your community a little economic boost.
 One dollar at a time.

 “Farmers Markets are the most genuine type of commerce.
 Selling at the market

 allowed us to start our business slowly and focus on building our brand and customer base.
 It gave us confidence.
 We wouldn’t be here without the market.”
 Freddy Kaufmann, Owner, Proper Sausages, Miami Shores, Florida